Random matrix statistics and safety rest areas on interstates in the United States

-\textbf{Conclusions} In this paper, we provide strong statistical evidence to support the statement that the planning and budgetary constraints that went into the placement and construction of safety rest areas along major interstates in the United States resulted in RMT spacing statistics (i.e., the Wigner surmise) that align with the repulsive and attractive forces found in Coulomb gas interacting particle systems.
-While previous transportation systems that exhibit RMT statistics involved short time scale interactions between moving vehicles, we now expand this set to include a system of stationary site locations planned and built over many decades.
-Within this model, we further identify economic and geographic traits at the state level that better align with Poissonian spacing statistics.
-The Poissonian statistic profile appears to become more pronounced with increased geographical obstacles for interstate travel, while the final placement of site locations appears ultimately independent of any potential political agendas.
+In this paper, we {provide statistical evidence} to support the statement that the planning and budgetary constraints that went into the placement and construction of safety rest areas along major interstates in the United States resulted in RMT spacing statistics (i.e., the Wigner surmise) that align with the repulsive and attractive forces found in Coulomb gas interacting particle systems. {This suggests a more direct relationship between particular random matrices and safety rest areas, as alluded in the title of this paper.
+A followup study could further explore interpretations of then the particular random matrix or random operator that then has eigenvalues that match those for the safety rest area locations.}

+While previous transportation systems that exhibit RMT statistics involved short time scale interactions between moving vehicles, we now expand this set to include a system of stationary site locations planned and built over many decades. {However, our analysis is comparatively more limited since our study focused only on the empirical spacing statistics for our model, while other studies included additional comparison statistics, such as the number variance.} Within this model, we further identify economic and geographic traits at the state level that better align with Poissonian spacing statistics (i.e., the Berry-Tabor conjecture).
+The Poissonian statistic {or regular dynamics} profile appears to become more pronounced with increased geographical obstacles for interstate travel, while the final placement of site locations appears ultimately independent of any potential political agendas.

 Moreover, using safety rest areas as a proxy for the locations of major U.S. cities along interstate routes, this study yields additional insights into the evolution of the system of cities.
 In this vein, this study gives merit to using these statistical modeling methods in combination with available quality metrics to analyze dynamics underlying other networks of physical facilities, such as public works or healthcare systems at the national or global scale, which may yield practical benefits and inform public policy discussions.